Menu

 Year 6 is a particularly busy and full year, including SATs, transition days and residential trips in the last term.

-from the Spring Term to be spread flexibly across the Summer Term.
+For that reason, I have allowed the material from the Spring Term to be spread flexibly across the Summer Term.

 • We always like to end the Summer Term with a final project, and we will be looking at Spanish art.
 Pupils research and produce a Power Point presentation on a Spanish speaking artist of their choice.